 Finally, Figure A.50 shows the RE port interface specification of OperationStrategy.
 It defines four entries that use four messages.
-These are applyCoordinationStrategy, apply-MemberStrategy, disableConvoyBuildUp, and enableConvoyBuildUp. applyCoordinationStrategy causes OperationStrategy to instantiate the port instances that are required for driving as a coordinator.
-In the same way, applyMemberStrategy causes OperationStrategy to instantiate the port instances that are required for driving as a member requires that are required for driving as a member.
+These are applyCoordinationStrategy, applyMemberStrategy, disableConvoyBuildUp, and enableConvoyBuildUp. applyCoordinationStrategy causes OperationStrategy to instantiate the port instances that are required for driving as a coordinator.
+In the same way, applyMemberStrategy causes OperationStrategy to instantiate the port instances that are required for driving as a member.
 Since becoming a member requires three-phase execution, the entry specifies distinct times for execution for the setup, fading, and teardown phases.
 Finally, the latter two entries allow to disable and to enable that the RailCab may engage in convoys.